nasrauhl/railsfriends/README.md

 # WEB APPLICATION

 Hello.
 My name is Nasrullah.
-A beginner coder - true to its core definition.
+Fresh coder - true to its core definition.

 This is my first Git repository.
 Many more to come, fingers crossed.